phantomics/april/README.md

 ## Compatibility with Common Lisp Implementations

 April puts the numeric and array processing faculties of Common Lisp to the test.
-It has been verified to work with SBCL, CCL, ECL, ABCL, Allegro CL and LispWorks but there are a few bugs present in all implementations but SBCL and CCL.
+It has been verified to work with SBCL, CCL, ECL, ABCL, Allegro CL and LispWorks but SBCL and CCL are the only implementations that are completely free of compatibility problems.
 [See this document for a list of all differences in functionality between implementations.](./compatibility-notes.md)

 ## Automatic Installation